vercel/next.js/docs/api-reference/next/image.md

 ### unoptimized

 When true, the source image will be served as-is instead of changing quality, size, or format.
+Defaults to false.

 ## Other Props